 - Foreign DNA is incorporated into own DNA at the CRISPR locus (acquisition).

-- The CRISPR locus is transcribed together with foreign DNA → forms primary transcript.
+- The CRISPR locus is transcribed together with foreign DNA and forms the primary transcript.

-- Primary transcript binds tracrRNA and is processed to form a crRNA-tracrRNA hybrid, which contains a foreign genetic sequence.
+- The primary transcript binds tracrRNA and is processed to form a crRNA-tracrRNA hybrid, which contains a foreign genetic sequence.